 Sale of Robbins Road Property - In March 2020, the Library Board approved that the net proceeds of the sale of the property (\$579,920) along with any interest earned on the proceeds be applied to future 2017 Library Refunding Bonds (Bond B), beginning in May 2020.
-The proceeds were evenly divided by eight (the remaining years of annual bond payments) so that \$72,490 is allocated to the annual Bond B debt service requirements annually through 2026.
-During the final year (fiscal year 2026-27), the remaining fund balance in its entirety (including all earned interest) will be applied to the final payment on the Bond B debt obligation.
-Should the remaining balance of the proceeds in the final year exceed the debt service requirements on Bond B, the unapplied balance of the fund will be transferred to the Library's General Fund balance.
-As of June 30, 2023, there are four payments remaining.
+The proceeds were evenly divided by eight (the remaining years of annual bond payments) so that \$72,490 is allocated to the annual Bond B debt service requirement annually through 2026.
+During the final year (FY26-27) the remaining fund balance in its entirety (including all earned interest) will be applied to the final payment on the Bond B debt obligation.
+Should the remaining balance of the proceeds in the final year exceed the debt service requirement on Bond B, the unapplied balance of the fund will be transferred to the Library's General Fund balance.
+As of June 30, 2024, there are three payments remaining.